Spencerx/xtal/README.md

 Why talk about cable standards, like lego blocks they connect everything - it's possible to minimise cabling with wireless charging/power for newer devices, efficient devices in hostile environments containing high levels of unshielded and end user initiated consumption of spectrum resources, the number of devices per person per grid square on a map has to be considered especially from first person experience with devices in a room/block.
 So we can talk about Micro QSFP(µQSFP), a interface for newer Ethernet connectors that support Power over Ethernet simultaneously with metal cable and optical cable that is thermally stable, so scalable from USB-A it is a overkill in it's purest form but it can be scaled down to make it possible to support USB-Ethernet for instance with new boards/chips for smarter cable outlays.
 The idea is simple, replace the insulator plastic with a optical media terminator to do both.
 What is MicroQSFP http://fowiki.com/b/introduction-to-%CE%BCqsfp-transceiver/ Visualise other USB possibilities https://en.wikipedia.org/wiki/USB You can compare using an existing connector in your hands.
 It's better to have fiber like speeds so that audiophiles, computer/electronic builders, radio amateurs or pros can scale out new products in their setups with direct onboard functions that are not limited to the setup of too many cables(PoE, PoF, RFoF, Multi session  content over fiber and so on).
-This is complementary GaN semiconductor power blocks you now use for some Audio/Video components, computers, gaming, mobile peripherals using the plain USB standard for power, it's promising when in mobility you can expect more than 200 watts from a 3 pin plug in vehicle or simply add the power bank to a struggling power train in the real world were there's work to do.
+This is complementary to GaN semiconductor power banks or blocks you now use for some Audio/Video components, computers, gaming, mobile peripherals using the plain USB standard for power, it's promising when in mobility you can expect more than 200 watts from a 3 pin plug in vehicle or simply add the power bank to a struggling power train in the real world were there's work to do.

 "µQSFP, also known as MicroQSFP, is a high-speed IO interface system that connects server, storage, switch, video, and communication systems.
 It supports both copper and optical cabling and has improved thermal performance." https://www.connectortips.com/microqsfp-cage-connectors-modules-and-cable-are-being-launched-this-week/